electron-userland/electron-builder/CONTRIBUTING.md

 ## Debug Tests

 Only IntelliJ Platform IDEs ([IntelliJ IDEA](https://confluence.jetbrains.com/display/IDEADEV/IDEA+2017.1+EAP), [WebStorm](https://confluence.jetbrains.com/display/WI/WebStorm+EAP)) support debug.
-Please prefer to use 2017.2.

-If you use IntelliJ IDEA or WebStorm 2017.2 — [ij-rc-producer](https://github.com/develar/ij-rc-producer) is used and you can run tests from an editor (just click on `Run` green gutter icon).
+If you use IntelliJ IDEA or WebStorm — [ij-rc-producer](https://github.com/develar/ij-rc-producer) is used and you can run tests from an editor (just click on `Run` green gutter icon).

 Or you can create Node.js run configuration manually:
 * Ensure that `Before launch` contains `Compile TypeScript`.